pulumi/pulumi/docs/design/deps.md

 # Coconut Dependencies

-This is a short note describing how NutPack dependencies are managed and resolved.
+This is a short note describing how CocoPack dependencies are managed and resolved.
 This design has been inspired by many existing package managers, and is a mashup of the approaches taken in Go, NPM/Yarn, and Docker.

 ## Packages

-The unit of dependency in Coconut is a Nut, encoded in the [NutPack](nutpack.md) format.
+The unit of dependency in Coconut is a Nut, encoded in the [CocoPack](nutpack.md) format.

-Each has a `Nut.yaml` (or `.json`) manifest, which lists, among other things, that package's own set of dependencies.
+Each has a `Coconut.yaml` (or `.json`) manifest, which lists, among other things, that package's own set of dependencies.

 Each may also carry arbitrary assets, such as a `Dockerfile` and associated source code; serverless source code representing lambdas and API implementations; and so on.

-The dependency management system is opinionated about how directories are laid out, however most CocoLangs will project NutPack dependencies into the native package management system using proxy packages that the CocoLang compilers understand how to recognize.
+The dependency management system is opinionated about how directories are laid out, however most CocoLangs will project CocoPack dependencies into the native package management system using proxy packages that the CocoLang compilers understand how to recognize.
 The details of how a language does this is outside of the scope of this document.

 ## References

 Each package is referenced using a URL-like scheme, facilitating multiple package management distribution schemes.
-For example, the URL `https://cocohub.com/aws#^1.0.6` references the `aws` package on NutHub's built-in package manager, and askes specifically for version `1.0.6` or higher using semantic versioning resolution.
+For example, the URL `https://cocohub.com/aws#^1.0.6` references the `aws` package on CocoHub's built-in package manager, and askes specifically for version `1.0.6` or higher using semantic versioning resolution.
 Note that package names may have multiple parts, delimited by `/`, as part of the URL; for example `https://cocohub.com/a/b/c`.